JavaScript is required

 For scheduling, a lot of polyglots use the Pomodoro technique.
 Twenty-five minutes of focused study, five-minute break, repeat.
 When you're learning multiple languages, this prevents the mental fatigue that comes from three-hour marathon sessions.

-Choosing what to focus on first
+Choosing what to focus on first as a language learner

 Here's something most polyglots agree on: you can't learn everything at once.
 When starting a new language, they typically focus on the 1,000 most common words first.
 This gives you roughly 80% comprehension in everyday conversations.

-Flashcard creation and spaced repetition systems
+Use flashcard creation and spaced repetition systems to learn a language

 Spaced repetition software like Anki handles the forgetting curve automatically.
 The system shows you cards right before you're about to forget them, which is the optimal time for memory consolidation.
-Polyglots typically spend 15-30 minutes daily on reviews, and that's enough to maintain thousands of words across multiple languages.
+Polyglots typically spend 15-30 minutes daily on reviews, and that's enough to memorize thousands of words across multiple languages.

 Listening immersion